wuyichen24/system-design-knowledge/patterns/data_management_patterns/Event_Sourcing.md

 ## Pros & Cons
 ### Pros
+- Stateless - Decouple from the dependency on the state representation.
 - Reliably publishes domain events.
 - Preserves the history of entities.
    - Provides an audit log of entities.